 Role Quality Manager

-• Setting up and maintaining the quality system.
+• Setting up and maintaining the system.

 • Co * performing internal audits and system verifications and validations.
 Keeping the HACCP system up to date and checking compliance with it within the .
-Point out deviations, make proposals for and check the effectiveness of the corrective and improvement measures.
+Point out deviations, make proposals for improvement measures and check the effectiveness of the corrective and improvement measures.

 • Determining the wishes and requirements of customers, translating them into specifications for products and processes and verifying whether expectations are met.